-❖ The purpose of this MOU is to define the areas for fundamental, cargo management in which the par-

-- ❖ Both parties will keep constant and close contact with each other; provide each other with information related to trade, technology transfer and economic cooperation. - ❖ The parties will cooperate in organising exhibitions, seminars, workshops across India displays of samples of new products and related literature. ❖
+✤ The purpose of this MOU is to define the areas for fundamental, cargo management in which the parties desire to work together in the future for their mutual benefit to foster a collaborative framework between FEIO and COGOPORT in the field with a view to benefiting from each other's initiatives and working procedures and to support collaboration among the members associated with both parties.
+The purpose of the MOU is to establish the terms and conditions under which the export promotion activities would be supported by bringing freight digitisation in the country.
+NEWS Both parties will keep constant and close contact with each other; provide each other with information related to trade, technology transfer and economic cooperation. ✤ The parties will cooperate in organising exhibitions, seminars, workshops across India displays of samples of new products and related literature.
+ICtrans.ne

-Corporate Office:

-Pronkmultiservice

-Global solutions in lashing, lifting, packing & securing cargo
+- International Freight Forwarder (Air & Sea) - Customs Clearance (Import & Export) - Management Consultancy in Custom & DGFT Matters (Restricted Import, Export Items permission and project handling) Corporate Office:

-PRONK PROFESSIONAL SERVICES

-Specialized in Anti-corrosive, Moistureless and Sea-worthy/Air - worthy Packaging for all kind of Industrial & Over Dimensional Cargo
+PRONK PROFESSIONAL SERVICES Specialized in Anti-corrosive, Moistureless and Sea-worthy/Air - worthy Packaging for all kind of Industrial & Over Dimensional Cargo